 - This is used by the investors to assess the financial performance of the entity as on the basis of that only they will decide whether to invest in that company or not.

 - This is used by the Government agency to assess accuracy and completeness of tax declaration and to check that there is no tax evasion.

 - It is used by the Shareholders and the board of directors for assessing the transparency of the financial statement and integrity of the management.

 For the companies, it is mandatory to get their financial statements audited.
-As discussed above, the auditor after performing audit procedures issues an audit report which can be one out of the four types of audit report opinions depending upon the nature of material misrepresentation or misstatement detected by the auditor and if no misstatement is detected then the auditor issues a clean report.
+As discussed above, the auditor after performing audit procedures issues an audit report which can be one out of the four types of opinions depending upon the nature of material misrepresentation or misstatement detected by the auditor and if no misstatement is detected then the auditor issues a clean report.